[ back to Tom 7 Radar ]

 This weekend was the 31th Ludum Dare, the 48h video game programming competition (which I have participated in many times).
 The theme was "Entire Game on One Screen".
 But this time I had several prior obligations such as flying to Zurich, where I now write you from.
 But, undaunted, and perhaps even freed by the inability to apply the normal polish, I put together this quick weird game, "Entire Screen of One Game."
 It can't be won, at least formally, and exists only to destroy your mind, but people seem to be getting it.
 Use the arrow keys and space.

-Categories: video games ludum dare (50 comments — 2 weeks ago) [ comment ]
+Categories: video games ludum dare (50 comments — almost 2 months ago) [ comment ]

 p